-- 52. Encourages all Member States to contribute to the realization of CNS objectives, including those contained in the Vienna Declaration on Nuclear Safety on Principles for the Implementation of the Objective of the CNS to Prevent Accidents and Mitigate Radiological Consequences, inter alia through the implementation of the relevant provisions of this Resolution and calls upon all Contracting Parties to the CNS to address the Challenges and Suggestions from their review process in a timely manner; - 53.
-Renews the request to the Secretariat, in consultation with all Member States, using the safety issues highlighted in the summary report of the 7th Review Meeting of the Contracting Parties of the CNS, to identify issues of particular relevance for civilian nuclear reactors not covered by the scope of the CNS;
+- 58. Encourages all Member States to contribute to the realization of CNS objectives, including those contained in the Vienna Declaration on Nuclear Safety on Principles for the Implementation of the Objective of the CNS to Prevent Accidents and Mitigate Radiological Consequences, inter alia through the implementation of the relevant provisions of this Resolution and calls upon all Contracting Parties to the CNS to address the Challenges and Suggestions from their review process in a timely manner and recommends that all Contracting Parties take into account the major common issues as well as good practices accordingly; - 59.
+Renews the request to the Secretariat, in consultation with all Member States, using the safety issues highlighted in the summary report of the Joint 8th and 9th Review Meeting of the Contracting Parties of the CNS, to identify issues of particular relevance for civilian reactors not covered by the scope of the CNS;